joaquinbejar/lightstreamer-rs/README.md

 ## Lightstreamer Rust Client

 This project is a Rust implementation of the Lightstreamer TLCP (Text-based Live Connections Protocol).
 It provides a robust client SDK to interact with Lightstreamer servers, enabling real-time data streaming for financial applications, IoT systems, and other use cases requiring live data updates.
 While it was initially developed to support the [ig_trading_api](https://github.com/joaquinbejar/ig_trading_api) project, it has evolved into a more comprehensive SDK with broader applicability.

+### Attribution

+This project contains code derived from [lightstreamer-client](https://github.com/daniloaz/lightstreamer-client) by Daniel López Azaña, originally published under GPL-3.0-only license in February 2024.
+We are grateful for Daniel's pioneering work in bringing Lightstreamer support to the Rust ecosystem.
+Portions of this codebase, including but not limited to the `ItemUpdate` structure and related functionality, are based on or inspired by his original implementation.

 ### About Lightstreamer